tirthajyoti/Data-science-best-resources/README.md

 # Data-science-best-resources
-A treasure trove of carefully curated resource links for data science in one place.
+A trove of carefully curated resource links for data science in one place.

 # Data Science